avanoene/risk_dash/README.md

 Proposal: To create a risk application to help display and calculate common risk factors and metrics, including: Value at Risk, Expected Portfolio Return and Volatility, Optimal Portfolio weights, Current Return, Systematic risk (Fama - French / CAPM)

+To accomplish this task, I am planning on using current research and python packages to deliver a stable user experience.
+I am planning on using [Dash by Plotly](https://plot.ly/dash/) and deploying the underlying Flask app on either [DigitalOcean](https://www.digitalocean.com/) or [Heroku](https://www.heroku.com/)

 Needed dependencies:

 ```